 helping to protect consumers, these records enable the firm to deal effectively with any

 subsequent claims or complaints.
 Firms should not rely on digital media channels to

-maintain records, as they will not have control over this: social media
+maintain records, as they will not have control over this: social media in particular may

 refresh content from time to time, with the consequent deletion of older material."